 Flexible Dieting to Increase Performance

 If your goals include performance improvements, there’s a good chance you’ll be eating at maintenance or higher.
-This will give you tons of room to explore your food preferences and include your favorite foods.
+This will allow you to explore your food preferences and include your favorite foods.

 Even with more calories to play with, you still need balance and intention behind your diet.
 As an athlete, you’ll want to consider things like:

-While you might not have to worry too much about excess hunger, you will want to prioritize your pre and post-workout nutrition to ensure adequate fueling and recovery.
+While you might not have to worry too much about excess hunger, you must prioritize your pre and post-workout nutrition to ensure adequate fueling and recovery.

 This means opting for certain foods over others in the meal leading up to, and the meal following your training session.
-However, the exact types of foods, portions, or times in which you eat them are still totally up to you!
+However, the exact types of foods, portions, or times you eat them are still up to you!

 Check out our Competition Prep Guide for more specific suggestions.

-As for food quality, when you want to perform at your best it is important to keep inflammation low and give your body the best chance at recovery possible.
-This is done best by fueling with mostly whole, healthy foods vs. processed foods that can increase inflammation and decrease recovery.
+As for food quality, when you want to perform at your best, it is important to keep inflammation low and give your body the best chance at recovery possible.
+This is done best by fueling mostly whole, healthy foods vs. processed foods that can increase inflammation and decrease recovery.

 Health & Longevity